Gravitational Wave Signatures from Periodic Orbits around a non-commutative inspired black hole surrounded by quintessence: Introduction

 {1.\arabic{equation}} The advent of gravitational wave astronomy, marked by the groundbreaking detection of gravitational waves by LIGO and Virgo in 2015, has opened a new frontier in our exploration of the universe \cite{LIGOScientific:2016aoc, LIGOScientific:2016vbw, LIGOScientific:2016vlm, LIGOScientific:2016emj}.
 These spacetime ripples, predicted by Einstein's general theory of relativity, offer a unique observational window into the most energetic and violent cosmic events, such as binary black holes and binary neutron star mergers.
 Beyond these cataclysmic phenomena, the study of particle trajectories around black holes provides a powerful theoretical framework for probing the intricate dynamics of strong gravitational fields.
 Among these trajectories, periodic orbits are particularly significant because of their role in addressing fundamental challenges in astrodynamics.
 The analysis of periodic orbits sheds light not only on the stability of celestial systems and the complex interactions between black holes and their surrounding matter, but also provides fundamental insights into generic orbital dynamics \cite{Levin:2008mq, Levin:2009sk, Misra:2010pu, Babar:2017gsg}.
 All generic orbits around black holes can be considered as minor deviations from periodic orbits \cite{Levin:2008mq}.
 The study of periodic orbits and their gravitational wave emissions is also of particular interest because of their potential observational applications in future space-based gravitational wave detectors.

-Black holes with stellar mass or neutron stars are often found in close orbits around supermassive black holes.
-Such binary systems are known as the extreme mass ratio inspiral (EMRI), being one of the most critical targets of future space-based gravitational detectors, such as Taiji \cite{Hu:2017mde}, Tianqin \cite{TianQin:2015yph, Gong:2021gvw}, LISA \cite{Danzmann:1997hm, Schutz:1999xj, Gair:2004iv, LISA:2017pwj, Maselli:2021men}, etc. Given that the energy carried away by the orbital motion of the lower mass object is an exceedingly small fraction of the total energy of the system, the time it takes for the smaller mass object to spiral around the supermassive black hole can span several years.
+Black holes with stellar mass or neutron stars are often found in close orbits around supermassive black holes (SMBHs).
+Such binary systems are known as the extreme mass ratio inspiral (EMRI), being one of the most critical targets of future space-based gravitational detectors, such as Taiji \cite{Hu:2017mde}, Tianqin \cite{TianQin:2015yph, Gong:2021gvw}, LISA \cite{Danzmann:1997hm, Schutz:1999xj, Gair:2004iv, LISA:2017pwj, Maselli:2021men}, etc. Analyzing the signals of the gravitational waveforms allows for precise measurements of the compact object’s orbital motion and the black hole’s gravitational field, offering key insights into the evolution of the Universe and strong-field gravity \cite{Bian:2025ifp, Ni:2024acg}.
+Given that the energy carried away by the orbital motion of the lower mass object is an exceedingly small fraction of the total energy of the system, the time it takes for the smaller mass object to spiral around the supermassive black hole can span several years.
 During this process, the orbital dynamics of the smaller-mass object can be well approximated by periodic orbits.